TECH PERSPECTIVE / THE DIGITAL EDGE / BY STÉPHANE CAUMONT

 What about SD-WAN in retail?

 Firstly, there is the need for the “always-on, reliable and performant” (and we should probably add in “cost-effective” here) network.
 The good news is that the emerging network technology that everyone is talking about , “SD-WAN”, can help provide this.
 With SD-WAN, a logical “overlay network” is built on top of underlying network transport (like MPLS or Internet circuits) to create a “hybrid underlay network”.
-An intelligent engine called an “orchestrator” ( which is built into the heart of the network) routing decisions in real-time according to prevailing network conditions, like congestion, throughput, latency etc. This ensures application traffic takes the optimum route across the underlay.
+An intelligent engine called an “orchestrator” (which is built into the heart of the network) makes routing decisions in real-time according to prevailing network conditions, like congestion, throughput, latency etc. This ensures application traffic takes the optimum route across the underlay.

 In an SD-WAN, a site’s network transport (circuits) is always available (assuming the use of more than 1 connection) because individual circuits are “pooled” together.
 This means site availability is all-but guaranteed.
 It’s very unlikely that a fault would eliminate all transport at the same time if the Hybrid WAN underlay network has been designed and implemented properly.

 And since SD-WAN is able to make more intelligent dynamic routing decisions, there is often less need for expensive, high bandwidth MPLS.
 This can then drive lower network operating costs.

 The second consideration is the need for agility in the way network services are provided, in order to anticipate future requirements placed on the infrastructure.
 Once again, this can be answered with SD-WAN which promises Cloud-like agility and elasticity.

 At this point, let me explain that the “SD” in “SD-WAN” stands for “Software-Defined”.
 By using template-based SD-WAN policies written in software, connected by network transport (like 4G and LTE) that can be made available very quickly, new sites can be added to the network, or changes made to existing services, much more easily than with traditional models.